 We recommend the Helena Regional Airport (airport code HLN) for those coming to retreats and programs at the Feathered Pipe Ranch.
-Direct flights into Helena currently originate in Salt Lake City, UT (Delta Airlines), Denver, CO (United Airlines), Minneapolis (Delta Airlines), and Seattle (Alaska Airlines).
+Direct flights into Helena currently originate in Salt Lake City, UT (Delta Airlines), Denver, CO (United Airlines), and Seattle (Alaska Airlines).

 We strongly suggest that you consider booking your flight to arrive on Friday (a day early) and enjoy a night in beautiful downtown Helena.
-Unfortunately it is not uncommon for the major airlines, particularly those flying to Helena out of Denver, to overbook flights to Helena.
+Unfortunately it is not uncommon for the major airlines to overbook flights to Helena.
 Again, we strongly recommend purchasing travel insurance.

-Airlines fly in from all parts of the country on a regular basis, with Delta serving those flying from the East Coast, Midwest, Mountain and West Coast via their Minneapolis and Salt Lake City hub, United Airlines serving passengers from all over via the Denver hub, and Alaskan Airlines serving West Coast flyers via their Seattle hub.
+Airlines fly in from all parts of the country on a regular basis, with Delta serving those flying from the East Coast, Midwest, Mountain and West Coast via their Salt Lake City hub, United Airlines serving passengers from all over via the Denver hub, and Alaskan Airlines serving West Coast flyers via their Seattle hub.

 Missoula International Airport and Bozeman International Airport are also feasible points of arrival, but be advised that this will require a two-hour commute via bus or auto that you will need to arrange yourself.
 For those interested in art and cultural events, Missoula is a great place to spend a few extra days.
 If you are planning to go to Glacier National Park consider Great Falls, and Bozeman if you wish to spend some extra time in Yellowstone National Park.